Public Accountability for New Accounting Officers

 Civil Service College, Westminster, London

-Read BioBrian regularly provides induction and board development programmes for non-executive board members of government departments, executive agencies, Non-departmental Public Bodies, NHS bodies and public corporations.
-He has run programmes for over 100 Non-Departmental Public Bodies, and other Arm's Length Bodies, and is experienced in working in all UK jurisdictions.
+Read BioBrian Whalley is a former accountant and civil servant and holds an MA in Management Learning.
+Brian has 20 years’ experience in the provision of induction training and board development programmes for non-executive board members of government departments, executive agencies, non-departmental public bodies, NHS bodies and public corporations.
+He has run programmes for over 120 Non-Departmental Public Bodies, and other arm’s length bodies, and is experienced in working in all UK jurisdictions.
+He also provides training for newly appointed Accounting Officers throughout the UK central government sector.
+Brian also runs courses concerned with Managing Public Money and governance arrangements in the ALB sector..

 ‘A Guide to Propriety for RDA Board Members’, Department of Trade and Industry